I-3-8-20.Writing an Appeals Council Decision

 D. Claimant Resides in Foreign Country

-If the claimant resides in a foreign country, staff must modify the cover letter to advise the claimant that a civil action may be filed in the U.S. District Court for the District of Columbia, or, if applicable, in the judicial district of the United States where the claimant has his or her principal place of business.
+If the claimant resides in a foreign country, staff must modify the cover letter to advise the claimant that a civil action may be filed in the U.S. District Court for the District of Columbia, or, if applicable, in the judicial district of the United States where the claimant has their principal place of business.
 For authority, see section 205(g) of the Social Security Act.

 NOTE: